SJ23 Tech Tip E19, (Updated 2023-03-18) Bob Schimmel (UNDER CONSTRUCTION)

 Index

-Deck Wash Pumps - Portable & Permanent Mount.
+Two Deck Wash Pumps for Panache - Portable & Fixed Mount.

-INDEX - Uses, / Portable Pump, Parts / Permanent Pump, Parts.
+INDEX - Uses, / Portable Pump, Parts / Fixed Mount Pump, Parts.

-It is incredible how well rain water can clean a deck, or anything else for that matter.
-Most people don't wander around in the rain so they don't see this.
-Morning dew has a similar property and again, most people get out of bed after it evaporates.
-Next time, go on deck right after a heavy down pour to see how clean it is.
-That pristine surface demonstrates the cleaning power of rainwater.
-I'm not about to suggest you stand out in the rain with a deck brush, but if you get up a little earlier, you can clean the deck with the morning dew.
-There is a dust particle inside each rain drop that needs to be cleaned.
+THE MAGIC OF RAIN OR DEW - It is incredible how well rain water can clean a deck.
+Not many people wander around in the rain so they don't see this but next time, go on deck after a heavy down pour to see how clean it is.
+That pristine deck surface demonstrates the cleaning power of rainwater.
+Morning dew has a similar property and again most people don't see this, usually getting out of bed after it evaporates.
+I'm not about to suggest you stand out in the rain with a deck brush, but if you get up a little earlier, you can brush the deck with the morning dew.
+Either of these should be your first go to for cleaning the deck.
 A past sailing buddy used to preach this philosophy to me all the time.
-His deck was bone dry by the time anyone even thought about waking.
+His deck was bone dry by the time anyone even thought about waking up.
 He drove me nuts with this but had the cleanest boat in the club and he made good coffee in the morning!
+There is actually a dust particle inside each rain drop that needs to be cleaned.
+Didn't know that did you?

-I expect the pump will be used most of the time near the cockpit, in which case it will be hung over the side from a primary winch.
+I expect the pump will be used most of the time near the cockpit, in which case it will be hung over the side secured to a primary winch.
 If I'm cleaning the cabin top or foredeck it will likely be hung from the centrally mounted spring cleat.

-PORTABLE DECK WASH PUMP - To create pressure water on board hang this 12V centrifugal pump over the gunwale hung inside a 4' length of ABS pipe.
-(In my fabrication I joined a 4' long 1.5" ABS pipe to an 8" long 2" pipe to use garage stock but a single 4' long 2" ABS pipe is probably simpler).
+PORTABLE DECK WASH PUMP - The 12V centrifugal pump is mounted at the bottom of a 4' length of ABS pipe.
+(In this fabrication I joined a 4' long 1.5" ABS pipe to an 8" long 2" pipe to use garage stock but a single 4' long 2" ABS pipe is probably simpler).
 Using ABS pipe is perfect to keep the pump submerged and to protect it when the assembly is stored in the cockpit locker.
 I chose a pump that is identical to those installed under the settees; serving as a spare that is known to work.
 (See Tech Tip E16).
+To use the portable pump hang it over the gunwale slung from a winch.

 - The electrical wires, vinyl hose and gunwale tie down line all exit at the top of the ABS pipe.
 It takes a bit of clever thinking to fish the wires and vinyl tube down ABS and secure the pump inside, near the bottom, all the while keeping the vinyl tube attached to the pump.
 I'll let you figure out that part but note the white tie wraps holding the pump inside the 2" section.
 In reality it's too wordy to describe, but not that difficult to do.
 You should also secure the wire, vinyl tube and tie down line at the top of the ABS pipe so you don't accidentally pull them off the pump.
 The electrical plug draws power from the 12V jack on the breaker panel and the switch is located along the cord where it hangs just in the cockpit.
 Its convenient to operate here and doesn't get beat up due to the cleaning task at hand.